guittari/3D-Microscopy-Metadata-Standards-3D-MMS/README.md

 A `config.yaml` file is provided where a user can specify input files and categories for the Data Conversion and Validator scripts.
 Parameters corresponding to each script are as follows:

 `convert_and_extract_from_csv.py`
-- input_excel_file: specifies which Excel workbook to use
+- input_excel_file: specifies which Excel workbook to use.
+We are using data.xlsx for our intended work

 `json_schema_validator.py`
 - category: specifies which metadata category to validate against